Jennifer O'Neill: Early life

-O'Neill was born on February 20, 1948, in Rio de Janeiro, Brazil, to Irene Freda (née Pope), a native of London, and Oscar Delgado O'Neill, a Brazilian of Portuguese, Spanish, and Irish ancestry.
+O'Neill was born on February 20, 1948, in Rio de Janeiro, Brazil, to Irene Freda (née Pope), a native of London, and Oscar Delgado O'Neill, a Brazilian of Portuguese, and Irish ancestry.
 O'Neill's father, born in Puerto Rico, was a bomber pilot in World War II, and later owned a medical supply company.
 Her paternal great-grandfather, Oscar O'Neill Sr., was the president of the Bank of Rio de Janeiro.
 O'Neill's mother, one of seven children, was raised in a "poor but close-knit family."

 When she was an infant, she relocated with her family to the United States, where she and her older brother Michael were raised in New Rochelle, New York, and Wilton, Connecticut.
 O'Neill began riding horses at age 9, and became an accomplished equestrienne, winning upwards of 200 ribbons at horse show competitions in her teens.

 At age 14, after her parents informed her the family was relocating to New York City, O'Neill attempted suicide by overdosing on sleeping pills, and fell into a coma for about two weeks.
 Reflecting on this, she said: "I didn’t want to die, I just wanted to be heard.
 It was just a rebellion against my parents’ decisions.
 What seems like a bump in the road as we get older, to a teenager can seem catastrophic... [our moving meant] losing my ability to take care of a horse that I was able to ride.
 They wouldn't let me take our dog and took her to the pound."
 In a later interview, O'Neill said she lacked adequate role models as a child, and described her parents as "completely involved with themselves."